-Way out to this problem is – using other available DNS servers.
-Google recently started offering Free Public DNS resolvers to users across the world, which perform lot better then compared to ISP’s DNS resolvers.
+Way out to this problem is - using other available DNS servers.
+Google recently started offering Free Public DNS resolvers to users across the world, which perform a lot better then compared to ISP’s DNS resolvers.
 The other popular option is OpenDNS.
-Based on my tests, I found OpenDNS is not very good way to issue since they don’t have any server located in India, and they route all traffic via London or Singapore location – which increases latency significantly.
+Based on my tests, I found OpenDNS is not very good way to issue since they don’t have any server located in India, and they route all traffic via London or Singapore location - which increases latency significantly.

 So which one is best DNS resolver for me?